edwardsph/Website/content/concept.md

   <text  x="85%"  y="95"  class="label">SPARQL endpoint</text>
 </svg>

+**SPARQL endpoints** are easy for clients, as they allow highly specific fragment selection.
+However, they also use most server resources and thus have a [low availability](http://sw.deri.org/~aidanh/docs/epmonitorISWC.pdf).
+If you don't want to depend on such an endpoint, you download a **data dump**, but then you're querying a local source instead of the Web.
+With **subject pages**, servers do minimal effort, but clients need to [work hard](http://squin.sourceforge.net/) to solve simple queries.

 Can we **minimize server resource usage** while still enabling clients to **query data sources efficiently**?
 <br>
-It turns out we can:
-such solutions exist around the middle of the above axis.
+Such solutions can be found along the above axis by defining new Linked Data Fragment types.

-## Basic Linked Data Fragments allow Web-scale, client-side querying {#basic-ldf}
+## Basic Linked Data Fragments enable querying with high availability {#basic-ldf}
-We developed a fragment type that requires only minimal effort to generate and enables client-side querying.
+We developed a fragment type that requires minimal effort to generate and enables client-side querying.
 Such a fragment is called a **basic Linked Data Fragment** and consists of:

 - **data** that corresponds to a _basic triple pattern_
   _([example](http://data.linkeddatafragments.org/dbpedia?subject=&predicate=rdf%3Atype&object=dbpedia-owl%3ARestaurant))_.